 Four insights to identify your behavior as a leader on stress.

-Editor's note: This is part one of a two part article.
-Part two is entitled Are You Causing Second Hand Stress Among Your Employees?
+Editor’s note: This is part two of a two part article.
+Part one is entitled Are You Causing Second Hand Stress Among Your Employees?

 What kind of under stress Boss are you?